CSC207-2022F-UofT/course-project-flipwise-group-129/README.md

 - [ ] Clone the Project Flipwise repository and open the folder in your Intellij (preferred to easily make JavaDoc)
 - [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.

+# Testing
-# How to run the testing program and generate the test coverage report
+## How to run the testing program
 - [ ] Clone the Project Flipwise repository and open the folder in your Intellij (preferred to easily make JavaDoc)
-- [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.
+- [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run
+## How to generate the test coverage report

 ## Gradle Project
 Import this project into your Intellij editor.
 It should automatically recognise this as a gradle repository.